peterhinch/micropython-async/v3/docs/TUTORIAL.md

  `await lock.acquire()`.

 A task waiting on a lock may be cancelled or may be run subject to a timeout.
-The normal way to use a `Lock` is in a context manager:
+The normal way to use a `Lock` is in a context manager.
+In the following code sample a `Lock` instance `lock` has been created and is passed to all tasks wishing to access the shared resource.
+Each task attempts to acquire the lock, pausing execution until it succeeds.
 ```python
 import asyncio
 from asyncio import Lock